 Full as my belly was, I didn’t get the chance to taste Victoria’s Garden Grown Dressings and Marinades at Expo West earlier this year, but they were kind enough to send me some samples for tasting.

-Each variety of Victoria’s Garden Grown is made with all natural and many organic ingredients that, yes, you guessed it, come straight from the garden.
-They are naturally dairy-free, gluten-free, vegan, and pretty much top allergen-free, as they use just vegetables, spices, natural seasonings, cane sugar, citric acid for preserving, and a touch of xanthan gum for thickening since Victoria’s Garden Grown Dressings and Marinades are also virtually fat free!
-Yes, just 15 to 20 calories per 2 tablespoon serving, no fat, and because they are made with real veggies, each serving is a good source of beta carotene!
+Each variety is made with all natural and many organic ingredients straight from the garden.
+They are naturally dairy-free, gluten-free, vegan, and pretty much top allergen-free.
+These dressings are made simply with just vegetables, spices, natural seasonings, cane sugar, citric acid for preserving, and a touch of xanthan gum for thickening.
+The thickening is necessary since Victoria’s Garden Grown Dressings and Marinades are also virtually fat free!
+Yes, just 15 to 20 calories per 2 tablespoon serving, no fat!
+Plus, they are made with real veggies, so each serving is a good source of beta carotene!

-Victoria’s Garden Grown Dressings and Marinades are even a touch chunky (you can see the little bits of carrots below), and work great as quick marinades (they contain vinegar) for tofu, chicken, etc. As dressings, I found them a bit too sharp in vinegar and a bit too sweet, particularly the Red Pepper Vinaigrette.
-My favorite for using in recipes was the Sweet Kale (it’s a great marinade and flavor component for sandwiches, salads, etc.) and the Beet Vinaigrette (not as “beety” as I expected), and on its own was the Carrot Ginger, which had the most depth of flavor.
+Victoria’s Garden Grown Dressings and Marinades are even a touch chunky (you can see the little bits of carrots below).
+They work great as quick marinades for tofu, chicken, etc. As dressings, I found them a bit too sharp in vinegar and a bit too sweet.
+Especially the Red Pepper Vinaigrette.
+In recipes, I loved the Sweet Kale and the Beet Vinaigrette (not as “beety” as I expected).
+The Sweet Kale made for a wonderful marinade or addition to sandwiches!
+Although, my favorite on its own was the Carrot Ginger, which had the most depth of flavor.

 Certifications: Victoria’s Garden Grown Dressings and Marinades are labeled as gluten-free, vegan, and non-GMO, but I didn’t spot any certifications.